Just-Fans-Of/Impromp2/README.md

 If no name is given, the channel's name will either be the title of the game you are playing, or your name if you are not.
 ```

+#### Channel Permissions

+To set the permissions for created temporary channels, create a dummy channel and set all the desired permissions on that.
+This will be used as a reference for future created temporary channels.
+Then, to tell the bot which channel to copy the permissions from, enter the command `/config set tempChannelPermissions Your Dummy Channel`.
+From then on, all created temporary channels will have permissions equal to that dummy channel.
+The dummy channel should then be deleted.